-Dear Sirs:
+Dear Directors:

 I understand that I must notify Garthchester Realty in writing, not less than one week prior to the actual move.
-Notices should be addressed to Garthchester Realty 209 Garth Road, Scarsdale, NY 10583.
+Notices should be addressed to Garthchester Realty, 440 Mamaroneck Avenue, S 512, Harrison, NY 10528.

 NO MOVING OR DELIVERIES WILL BE PERMITTED ON WEEKENDS OR HOLIDAYS.

-Moving allowed Monday through Friday, 9:00 a.m. - 3:30 p.m.
+Moving allowed Monday through Friday, 9:00 am - 3:30 pm.

-Further, the party moving in and the moving company must notify the superintendent one week prior to the actual move at the building office (718) 549-7373, 9:00 a.m. - 4:30 p.m.
+Further, the party moving in and the moving company must notify the superintendent one week prior to the actual move at the building office at 5500 Fieldston or by phone at (718) 549-7373, 9:00am - 4:30pm Monday through Friday.

 A move-in deposit of \$750.00 will be sent in with the application to Garthchester Realty; check to be made payable to Fieldstondale Mutual Housing Cooperative, Inc. The move-in deposit will be returned only on authorization of the managing agent.
-Damages, if any, will be assessed by the managing agent.
+Damages, if any, will be assessed by the Managing Agent.